Our six-week challenge gives you the tools you need to crush every health and fitness goal on your list.

 Day 7: Start Out Strong

-Welcome to the first workout of 2018!
+Welcome to the first workout of the challenge!
 We're working on building that base body with a one-dumbbell and bodyweight workout.
 Watch the video of Jen to get form tips and move instructions, or to do it right alongside her.

 How it works: Do each of the following exercises for 45 seconds on and 15 seconds off.
 One round is 10 minutes—you can repeat the circuit 1 to 3 times, depending on your current fitness level.
 Do the routine three times this week on alternate days.